Crews attempt to open George Floyd Square to traffic for second time

 She said she wants the city to fulfill the protesters' 24 demands, and consider routing traffic around the square permanently.

-George Floyd Square became a primary gathering place for grief and remembrance almost immediately after the 46-year-old man's death under ex-Minneapolis police officer Derek Chauvin's knee.
+George Floyd Square became a primary gathering place for grief and remembrance almost immediately after the 46-year-old man's death under former Minneapolis police officer Derek Chauvin's knee.

-Chauvin was convicted on one count of second-degree murder, one count of third-degree murder and one count of second-degree manslaughter.

 But some residents and business owners argue that the occupation has turned the intersection into a tourist attraction without bringing lasting investment to the historically Black community.